Skip to main content

 Poor sleep degrades decision-making.
 Poor decision-making leads to habits that disrupt sleep (late screen time, evening caffeine, irregular schedules).
 Disrupted sleep further degrades decision-making.
 And so on.

-This is why addressing sleep first is often the highest-leverage intervention for people struggling to build good habits.
+This is why addressing sleep first is often the highest-leverage intervention for people struggling to build good habits - closely followed by nutrition, as explored in the nutrition and willpower connection.
 It's not just one variable among many - it's the foundational condition that everything else runs on.

 The same logic applies to stress, which is deeply intertwined with sleep.
 Chronic stress elevates cortisol, which disrupts sleep architecture.
 Sleep deprivation elevates cortisol and inflammatory markers, which increase stress reactivity.
 Breaking this cycle often requires working on both simultaneously.